-Sam Arnold's Jailhouse Chili
+Sam Arnold's "Historic Jailhouse Chile"

 Ingredients: